tweag/python-monorepo-example/2016-02-25-hello-sparkle.md

 Why Spark?
 We could as well have built a complete platform starting from the likes of [Cloud Haskell](http://haskell-distributed.github.io/), which we maintain.
 And distributed computing engines is increasingly becoming a crowded space.
 But we started by asking a simple question: if I'm a data scientist seeking to train a model with state-of-the-art machine learning techniques, what is my best option to get the job done?
 How can I do that without giving up Haskell's strong static guarantees and concise syntax?

 Spark is a popular piece of the puzzle that leverages the huge [Hadoop ecosystem](https://hadoopecosystemtable.github.io/) for storage and cluster resource management to make it easy to write robust and scalable distributed applications as the composition of basic but familiar combinators to us FP aficionados: (distributed!) map, filter, zip, reduce, concat and many of their friends.
-These patterns generalize the suprisingly effective MapReduce framework of old.
+These patterns generalize the surprisingly effective MapReduce framework of old.
 And on top of those, Sparks builds an impressively large set of general machine learning techniques as a [library](https://spark.apache.org/docs/1.6.0/mllib-guide.html) (we'll see an example of using these in this post).

 Today, Spark is already available to write scalable Scala, Java, R or Python applications.
 Haskell is a great language for writing clearly the kind of intricately complex algorithms common in analytics, **so we're throwing Haskell into the mix**.
 With Haskell, you get the benefit of a language and ecosystem ruthlessly focused on refactorability, backed by a state of the art optimizing native code compiler supporting SIMD intrinsics when you need them.